dogweather/forkful/content/en/cpp/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML (Tom's Obvious, Minimal Language) is a data serialization format easy to read due to its clear semantics.
-Programmers use TOML for configuration files because it strikes a balance between human readability and machine parsability.

 ## How to:
 To work with TOML in C++, you'll need a library like `toml++`.
 Here's a quick start: